scegielski/SMDB/README.md

 4. On first launch, use `File → Set movies folder` to point SMDB at the directory containing your movie files.

 Application settings (window layout, filters, last-selected folders, etc.) are saved through Qt's `QSettings` and reused on subsequent launches.

-## Prebuilt Executables
-- Prebuilt binaries are included under `dist/` — no Python install required.
-- Windows: `dist/windows/SMDB-onefile/SMDB.exe` — double‑click or run from a terminal.
-- Linux: `dist/linux/SMDB-onefile/SMDB` — if needed run `chmod +x SMDB` and then `./SMDB`.
-- Notes: Builds are unsigned (Windows SmartScreen may prompt).
-On Linux, ensure the Qt/XCB libraries from the prerequisites are present.

 ## Collections and Metadata
 - Text files inside `smdb/collections/` define curated sets such as Noir or Criterion; drop your own lists in the same format to extend the filter menu.